 The target is to address issues such as violence against children, armed conflict and child labour.

 The EU’s commitment to protecting children is underlined in the ‘EU Guidelines on the Rights of the Child ' , adopted in 2007.
 Violence against children is outlined as the first priority.
 Action points guide the EU in ensuring that children's rights are taken into account in all EU policies and actions.

 Protecting children in third countries is the focus of the 2008 Communication entitled ‘A special place for children in EU external action ’.
-The paper emphasises how the protection and promotion of children’s rights must be seen as part of all external relations policies.
+The paper emphasizes how the protection and promotion of children’s rights must be seen as part of all external relations policies.

 A combination of policy dialogue, development cooperation and trade incentives are used by the EU as it plays its part in working towards the internationally agreed goal of eliminating the worst forms of child labour by 2016.

 The rights of children are systematically raised during dialogues with non-EU countries; the EU calls on partner countries to ratify relevant international conventions, lift reservations, adopt or revise national legislation, identify areas where technical assistance could be helpful and promote good practices.

 Financial support comes from the European Instrument for Democracy and Human Rights (EIDHR), the Investing in People programme and other thematic and geographical programmes.

 The EU regularly tables resolutions on children's rights at the UN Human Rights Council and UN General Assembly Third Committee and works in close cooperation with UNICEF and civil society groups.